Modos-Labs/Glider/README.md

 (Source: https://www.eink.com/tech/detail/How_it_works , copyright Eink Corporation)

+One major advantage of this solution is it can achieve higher resolution (because it doesn't have a CFA, so no resolution reduction), higher reflectivity (because it doesn't have a CFA, so no light loss), and higher color saturation (because it doesn't have a CFA, no need to play the reflectivity vs saturation trade off game).

 Eink has 2 lines of products using this Technology, Eink Gallery and Eink Spectra.
 The advantage is it's much brighter compared to CFA based solutions.
 The disadvantage is it's much more difficult to drive, and quite slow: 1st /2nd gen Eink Gallery screen takes 30s (!) to refresh, and Spectra 6 Plus devices takes 7s to refresh.
 It's possible to trade-in some color saturation for higher speed, though still much slower than CFA based solutions.
 The specific product lines will be discussed in [Eink Screen Generations](#eink-screen-generations)

 ##### What Happened To ACeP?